Peer to Peer Learning

 - Increased mastery of content skills (great for Step 1 preparation)

-- Development of interpersonal skills
+- Development of communication and interpersonal skills

 - Paid position and paid training (beginning at $17.00/hour)